vitaly-t/pg-promise/README.md

 Although this has a huge implication to the library's functionality, it is not within the scope of this project to detail.
 For any further reference you should use documentation of the [PG] library.

-Note the following formatting features implemented by [pg-promise] that are not in [node-postgres]:
+Below is just some of the query-formatting features implemented by [pg-promise] that are not in [node-postgres]:

 * [Custom Type Formatting](#custom-type-formatting)
 * Single-value formatting: [pg-promise] doesn't require use of an array when passing a single value;
 * [Raw-Text](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example#raw-text) support: injecting raw/pre-formatted text values into the query;